The Shih Poo is a designer cross between the purebred Shih Tzu and the purebred Poodle.

 Unfortunately both breeds are prone to dental disease so regular brushing is needed to maintain your mix’s healthy teeth and gums.

 Although you may find your hybrid through a Shih Poo rescue group, the majority of owners adopt theirs via a breeder.
-What is an approximate Shih Tzu Toy Poodle mix price?
 You can expect to pay anywhere from $500 to upwards of $1,000.

 Prior to adopting your forever friend, be sure to ask the breeder about the health and temperament of the pup’s parents.
 Ask to see the bloodlines of both of the parents as well as their health clearances.